Cecilia Vela, City Clerk

 Anyone who is 18 years of age and who is a resident and registered voter in the City of Arvin may run for a seat on the City Council.

-The nomination period opens in early July of election years and appropriate papers to file and run for office may be obtained from the City Clerk.
-Potential candidates may call the City Clerk’s office at (661) 854-3134 to schedule an orientation meeting to obtain the documents prior to the filing period to run for office.
+The nomination period opens in mid July of election years and appropriate papers to file and run for office may be obtained from the City Clerk.
+Potential candidates may call the City Clerk’s office at (661) 854-3134 to schedule an appointment for an orientation meeting to obtain the documents prior to the filing period to run for office.
 Potential candidates are required to gather twenty valid signatures of registered Arvin voters on a mandatory nomination form supplied by the City Clerk.
 Candidates who wish to have a statement of their qualifications published in the sample ballot, which is mailed to all registered voters, must pay their share of the publishing/printing costs.

 Based on an established schedule, candidates must file statements reporting all campaign contributions and expenditures for the designated time period.
 These reports are available in the City Clerk’s Office for public review.